ujjwalagrawal17/GSoC-Project-2018/GSoC_Proposal.md

 **What can be implemented ?**
 - Image Search on Wikimedia Commons using a title.
 - Restrict the search results to images, or make sure no crash happens when opening exotic formats such as SVGs or sounds
-- Link to the Media Details activity to see an image's details (Needs feedback)
+- Search history of images and categories.
-- Category Search on Opening details shows the sub-categories and the images present in that category
+- Category Search on Opening details shows the sub-categories and the images present in that category/subcategories inside it.
-- Modify the category activity to show the best images first.
-(Bonus)

 **How it can be implemented?**
 - Explore Mediawiki APIs to search images using titles, search categories.(Probably using SEARCH API)
+- Implement Search activity which will contain 2 fragments (1 for showing image list, 1 for showing category list)
+- 1 fragment will be new instance of Featured images fragment to reuse the code and functionality.
+Other will be a new fragment for showing category list.
-- Implement async calls requests to request Search pictures
+- Implement async calls requests to request Search pictures, Search Categories dynamically on page scroll.
-- Develop feature for displaying search results in Featured Images Activity.
+- Develop feature for displaying search results in Search Activity.
-- Implement async calls requests to request Search Categories
+- Saving the opened category/ images in local database and showing in recently searched list(both categories and images) if search query is empty.
-- Implement the category activity, which shows the sub-categories and the images present in that category
+- Implement the category activity, which shows the sub-categories and the images present in that category(reusing featured images fragment)
-- Debugging, testing followed by code documentation.
-- Release (at least in alpha)
+- Improving category activity by showing best images(images inside subcategory)

 **Mentors**
 - @Nes